squidfunk/mkdocs-material/docs/extensions/admonition.md

 ### Changing the title

-By default, the block title will equal the type qualifier in titlecase.
-However, it can easily be changed by adding a quoted string after the type qualifier.
+By default, the Admonition title will equal the type qualifier in titlecase.
+However, it can be changed by adding a quoted string after the type qualifier.

 Example: